PhilippChr/CONVEX/README.md

 ```

 # Citation
-Please cite the CIKM paper if you use CONVEX in your work:
+Please cite our CIKM 2019 paper if you use CONVEX in your work:
 ```shell
 @inproceedings{christmann2019look,
  author = {Christmann, Philipp and Saha Roy, Rishiraj and Abujabal, Abdalghani and Singh, Jyotsna and Weikum, Gerhard},